-- 13. Secure the wires with tie wraps or something similar so that the wires do not rattle or press against the sender, this may result in sender damage or wires breaking over time.
-Refer to the enclosed wiring diagrams. - 14.
-Connect the green wire from the display to the LPG tank sender.
-Make sure that the sender ground connection is connected back to the display ground or the breaker panel ground. - 15.
-All that remains now is calibration and testing.
+Secure the wires with tie wraps or something similar so that the wires do not rattle or press against the sender, this may result in sender damage or wires breaking over time.
+Refer to the enclosed wiring diagrams.

+- 13. All that remains now is calibration and testing.
 The tank senders will self calibrate to whatever length they are cut, so they will always read from 0% to 100%.
 The display needs to be set to a single or double sender system for each tank.
 See the chapter entitled "DISPLAY CALIBRATION" and the section "To program the number of senders for each tank" for details.
-Make sure you do it for each tank. - 16.
-For the initial test, have the tank at least 1⁄4 full of water or sewage, and verify that the percent level reading looks correct (see the chapter entitled "OPERATING INSTRUCTIONS" and the section "To read a water or sewer tank level" for details).
+Make sure you do it for each tank. - 14.
+For the initial test, have the tank at least 1/4 full of water or sewage, and verify that the percent level reading looks correct (see the chapter entitled "OPERATING INSTRUCTIONS" and the section "To read a water or sewer tank level" for details).
 Check to see that the signal power is at least 20% (see the chapter entitled "TROUBLESHOOTING GUIDE" and the section "To review the sender diagnostics" for details).
 If the signal power is too low, make sure that the sender(s) is well stuck to the side of the tank and that the tank is reasonably clean inside, as a large buildup will reduce signal strength.
 The gauge will work with maximum signal strengths as low as 20%, but it is good to have at least 50% to 60% at installation so that there is some margin available for buildup in the tank.
 Note that the system "learns" about the characteristics of the tank with use, so the readings may be inaccurate when the tank is empty or almost empty when the system is first tested.
-Once the tank has been filled at least 1⁄4 full the system will be properly "taught" and should read correctly after that.
+Once the tank has been filled at least 1/4 full the system will be properly "taught" and should read correctly after that.
+If equipped, connect the pump switch as required. - 15.
+If equipped, connect the pump switch as required.